 With a view to efficiency and cost-effectiveness, the boards of directors of the Corporation and QMI have been "mirrors", meaning that the directors of the Corporation are also directors of QMI.
-The cost of the compensation and attendance fees payable to the directors is assumed at 40% by the Corporation and at 60% by QMI.
-The only exception is the compensation of the Chair of the Board and the Vice Chair of the Board and Lead Director of the Corporation, which are assumed at 50% by the Corporation.
+The cost of the compensation payable to the directors is assumed at 40% by the Corporation and at 60% by QMI.
+The only exception is the compensation of the Chair of the Board and the Vice Chair of the Board of the Corporation, which are assumed at 50% by the Corporation.